 - Will the name customers see let them know you are professional?

 - Do not use your own name, a town’s name, or the same name as another company you own

 - Keep it simple

 - Get trademark protection

-Now that you know the do’s and don’ts of naming a business, you’re ready to hit the drawing board!
+Now that you know the do’s and don’ts of naming your property management business, you’re ready to hit the drawing board!